 - Attending educational workshops, reviewing professional publications, establishing personal networks, participating in professional societies.

-- Use Quickbooks to monitor the annual budget, schedule expenditures, analyze variances, initiate corrective actions and provide necessary reports to the NCL Board and Finance Committee.
+- Use Quickbooks to input transactions, process invoices and reimbursements, monitor the annual budget, schedule expenditures, analyze variances, initiate corrective actions and provide necessary reports to the NCL Board and Finance Committee.

 - Submitting invoices for grants and contracts obtained by the League.

 - Managing cash flow and investments to ensure sufficient operating funds and maximize investment returns.

 - Managing communications with the NCL Board of Directors, including arranging logistics for meetings for the board and its committees.

 - Personnel functions, including on-boarding new staff, supervising working hours and needs of interns, maintaining records, creating and maintaining benefits programs and managing payroll.

 - Contributing to team effort by accomplishing related results as needed.